infinitered/gluegun/docs/plugins.md

 ## templates

 Templates are [ejs](http://www.embeddedjs.com/) files that get translated by a command into a source code file or similar.

-TODO: Add more info, including examples.
+For an example, check out the [Gluegun CLI](https://github.com/infinitered/gluegun/tree/master/src/cli) itself.

 ## extensions